TARGETED PRACTICES

 John

-STARS Plain Bob Doubles Practice
+STARS Plain Bob Doubles or Grandsire Doubles Practice

 This practice covers most of the skills needed for Learning the Ropes Levels 4 & 5.